 For more, click here.

-Two former executives of Hewlett-Packard Co (HPQ).’s Mercury Interactive unit settled a lawsuit with the U.S. Securities and Exchange Commission over allegations of backdating company stock options.
+Two former executives of Hewlett-Packard Co (HPQ:US).’s Mercury Interactive unit settled a lawsuit with the U.S. Securities and Exchange Commission over allegations of backdating company stock options.

 The SEC reached agreements with former Chief Executive Officer Amnon Landan and former Chief Financial Officer Douglas Smith after the two men and a third former official, ex-general counsel Susan Skaer, appeared yesterday for a hearing on the case before U.S. District Judge William Alsup in San Francisco.